 You should make sure that you have the right form of identification with you when visiting your family member.
 A current passport or driving licence would be suitable.
 If you do not have either, you should check what else would be acceptable when booking your visit.

-No more than 3 people can come on a visit at the same time so make sure that no one else is visiting your family member on the same day.
-Anyone over the age of 10 counts as one person.
-Generally, there is no limit on the number of children under 10, but this can vary from prison to prison.
+No more than 3 adults can come on a visit at the same time so make sure that no one else is visiting your family member on the same day.
+Generally, there is no limit on the number of children, but this can vary from prison to prison.
 Anyone under 18 years must usually be accompanied by an adult.